 src attribute of an HTML img

-In the src attribute we indicate the url of the image, that is, path to the resource (therefore the source in English) and the name of the image file.
+In the src attribute we indicate the url of the image, that is, path to the resource and the name of the image file.

 It is highly recommended not to use spaces, symbols, tildes, eñes or capital letters in file names to avoid difficulties.